ninjabear/wiggly-jiggly/README.md

 *wiggly-jiggly keeps your machine "awake" by programatically moving your mouse*

+# Before you start

+*wiggly-jiggly* isn't designed to fool your boss/coworkers into thinking that you're working when you aren't.
+Trust me, they know.

 # Use

 *wiggly-jiggly* uses [robotgo](https://github.com/go-vgo/robotgo#requirements), so you need to [install these requirements first](https://github.com/go-vgo/robotgo#requirements).